chimdos/chimdos/README.md

 # Daniel Martins

-I build things because I like solving problems that actually matter.
-My real learning comes from breaking things and figuring out how to make them resilient.

 If my work can cause a small positive change in someone's life, it's worth the effort.

 ---